 Whereas in the past I coped with my difficulties by complaining, Christina taught me how to welcome adversity with open arms, viewing it as a chance to build character and develop a refined ability to persevere.
 She showed me how, when faced with any of my fears, to be thankful for this opportunity to improve, to transmute the negative energy in my favor, to get up, to keep fighting, to push forward – to say, Jesús, en ti confio.

 I shoot the ball bottom-right and the crowd unleashes an earthquake in the bleachers.
 The goalie lies prone on the goal line, hugging the ball dearly, never wanting to release it again.
 My teammates groan behind me, saying things that are all but supportive.
 A bullet of frustration penetrates my chest, millimeters away from piercing an unrecoverable hole in my heart and one blow away from launching me back into the abyss of insecurity that I had tried for so long to crawl out of.
 The wound is bound to lead to my demise as it begins draining me of each and every drop of courage left in my blood and my muscles start imploring my brain to accept defeat – when suddenly, I remember my sister’s favorite words: Jesús, en ti confio.
 Jesus, I trust in you.
 Immediately, a passionate fire is ignited within my body, fueled by the residue gunpowder of the very bullet that started it all.
 My spirits are raised by the blazing air and the heat of redemption re-energizes me, smelting a fresh, tougher layer of skin over my newfound wound, and so, an improved version of me rises from the flames.

 David Dangond was born in Boston, MA and is the brother of our founder, Christina Dangond.
 In 2019, he graduated from Weston High School in Weston, MA.
-David is currently in his sophomore year at the University of California, Berkeley where he is majoring in Bio Engineering.
+David is currently in his senior year at the University of California, Berkeley where he is majoring in Bio Engineering.